wp-plugins/webphysiology-portfolio/readme.txt

 = How can I get support? =

-While my intention is to maintain this plugin such that it is defect free, this bit of work is not my number one priority.
+My intention, at a minimum, is to maintain this plugin such that it is defect free.
+For more info visit our <a href="http://webphysiology.com/plugins/webphysiology-portfolio-plugin/">WEBphysiology Portfolio plugin page</a>.

 == Screenshots ==